ICMOL/OMIXIS/docs/msfinder-method-guide.md

 ## 7. Practical parameter-adjustment order

 1. Use well-calibrated known compounds or QC samples to estimate the observed MS1 and MS2 mass-error distributions, then choose `Ms1Tolerance`, `MassToleranceType`, and `Ms2Tolerance`.
-2. Measure chromatographic RT drift in the same data. `RetentionTimeTolerance` must cover plausible drift without matching many distinct co-eluting peaks at the same m/z.
+2. Measure the observed difference between aligned feature RT and DDA MS2 scan-start RT. `RetentionTimeTolerance` should cover this feature-to-MS2 discrepancy without matching many unrelated co-eluting spectra.
+Evaluate standard-list RT drift separately through the MS-Aligner `rttol` setting.
 3. Confirm that `RelativeAbundanceCutOff` does not remove important low-intensity diagnostic ions.
 4. Select elements, databases, and spectral libraries for the research domain.
 Start focused and broaden gradually so changes remain interpretable.
 5. Adjust `FormulaMaximumReportNumber`, `StructureMaximumReportNumber`, and `TryTopNMolecularFormulaSearch` last to balance recall and run time.